Are you a product-driven company trying to impress your customers? Are you struggling to retain valuable customers? And lastly, are you feeling stuck?

 Other than customer service feedback, Amazon also allows product companies to collect customer feedback upon purchase of a product.
 The buyers get 90 days to provide reviews and ratings for products.
 There are various parameters such as response speed, product quality, level of communication, etc. that customers can give their feedback on.

-This helps amazon in improving the search quality and pushing products with high-quality ratings on top while the lower ones at the bottom.
+All this helps Amazon in improving the search quality and pushing products with high-quality ratings on top and lower ones at the bottom.
 This product feedback strategy works in favor of Amazon since they don’t have direct control over the quality of listed products.

 5. Google